taylordaughtry/test-sdk/generated/ErpService/docs/Api/CustomersApi.md

 # **customersCustomerIdNotesGet**
 > \HappyCog\OsborneApi\ErpService\Model\CustomerNote[] customersCustomerIdNotesGet($customerId)

-Used for initial import only  Get a list of Notes for a Customer
+Get a list of Notes for a Customer

 ### Example
 ```php